 1. Reap the benefits of getting in early

-The Thomson Reuters Venture Capital Research Index replicated the performance of venture capital industry in 2012, and found that overall venture capital has returned at an annual rate of nearly 20% since 1996 – far outperforming modest returns of 7.5% and 5.9% from public equities and bonds respectively.
-Investing in startups may come with its inherent risks, but the low requirement for overhead capital combined with high upside potential makes for a winning combination.
-Low risk, high reward.
+The Thomson Reuters Venture Capital Research Index replicated the performance of the US venture capital industry in 2012, and found that venture capital has returned at an annual rate of nearly 20% since 1996 – far outperforming modest returns of 7.5% and 5.9% from public equities and bonds respectively.
+Those returns may not have been available in Europe or elsewhere.
+Investing in startups may come with its inherent risks, but the low requirement for overhead capital combined with high upside potential potentially make for a winning combination if it is done well.

 2. Become an integral part of a team needs you